dtcenter/METplus/docs/Contributors_Guide/testing.rst

 into a directory such as */d1/<USER>/test-use-case-b*, defined in the environment file.
 If */d1/<USER>/test-use-case-b* already exists, its content will be copied over to */d1/<USER>/test-use-case-a*.
-If data is found in If */d1/<USER>/test-use-case-b* already exists, its content will be copied over the */d1/<USER>/test-use-case-a*, the script will prompt the user to remove those files.
+If data is found in */d1/<USER>/test-use-case-b* already exists, its content will be copied over to the */d1/<USER>/test-use-case-a* directory, the script will prompt the user to remove those files.
 Once the tests have finished running, the output found in the two directories can be compared to see what has changed.
 Suggested commands to run to compare the output will be shown on the screen after completion